PrairieLearn/PrairieLearn/docs/elements.md

 - [`pl-checkbox`](#pl-checkbox-element): Selecting **multiple options** from a list.
 - [`pl-dropdown`](#pl-dropdown-element): Select an answer from answers in a drop-down box.
-- [`pl-drag-drop-blocks`](#pl-drag-drop-blocks-element): Drag and drop to order answer tiles into a list from a pool of choices
+- [`pl-order-blocks`](#pl-order-blocks-element): Drag and drop to order answer tiles into a list from a pool of choices
 - [`pl-number-input`](#pl-number-input-element): Fill in a **numerical** value within a specific tolerance level such as 3.14, -1.921, and so on.
 - [`pl-integer-input`](#pl-integer-input-element): Fill in an **integer** value